illusorier/123/Library/Flow.md

 ##### Functions with generics

 Functions can create generics by adding

+# Class Types

+You write

+Whenever you want to